lightstep/lightstep-tracer-cpp/README.md

 ## Getting started

-To initialize the LightStep library in particular, either retain a reference to the LightStep `opentracing::Tracer` implementation and/or set the global `Tracer` like so:
+To initialize the LightStep tracer, configure the options and construct the object as shown below.
+The `Tracer` returned by `lightstep::MakeLightStepTracer` may be passed manually through the application, or it can be set as the `opentracing::Global()` tracer.

 ```cpp
 #include <opentracing/tracer.h>